alexandremr01/aspect-based-sentiment-analysis/README.md

 [CLS] Great wine selection, Gigondas is worth the price, and the house champagne is a great value.
 [SEP] ambiance[SEP]prices of drink[SEP]quality of drink[SEP]style options of drink[SEP]price of food[SEP]quality of food[SEP]style options of food[SEP]location of[SEP]restaurant[SEP]restaurant[SEP]price of restaurante[SEP]service
 ```

-where `[CLS]` is the classification token that marks the beggining of the input and `[SEP]` is the separator between two sentences.
 This approach is motivated by the encoder part of paper [2].

-The DistilBERT model outputs one 786 vector per token, providing a word-level understanding.
+DistilBERT outputs one 786-dimensional vector per token, providing a word-level understanding.
 We concatenate the following two vectors:

 1. The representation of the `[SEP]` token that comes just before the category of interest
 2. The representation of the target token.